Last update: 6 days ago

 A water solution with antimicrobial soap is perfect for the job.
 However, diluted vinegar also has strong antifungal properties.

-This applies especially if you go for the diluted alcohol technique or you decide to use lemon juice, which has mild bleaching properties.
-For that reason, we don’t recommend using any type of bleach on leather for cleaning off mould and mildew, regardless of its proven fungicidal powers.
+This applies, especially if you go for the diluted alcohol technique or you decide to use lemon juice, which has mild bleaching properties.
+For that reason, we don’t recommend using any type of bleach on leather to clean off mould and mildew, regardless of its proven fungicidal powers.

 A safe suggestion would be to treat the mouldy spots with soapy water and then, repeat the cleaning with a vinegar solution for optimal results.